Deu Reagente??? Sadly yes. But this is not the end of life. There's a lot you've done

 I know it's a bar.
 It's really fucking good to get this result and find yourself with HIV, maybe already AIDS patient ...
 But this is not a death sentence, or I would have died twenty-two years ago and you know I'm here!
 Yes, I faced prejudices, called "AIDS litter", I had to live in two houses of support and I ate the bread that the Devil kneaded.
 But I started again, from zero to seventeen, almost this, I started this site and I was sure.
 I will not die like this, so soon.
 And I had 30 when I was diagnosed.
 Today, I have 53.
 And to think that they gave me six months of life ...

 In order for you and your doctor to know how to fight HIV infection in the best way, you will need to have blood tests periodically.
 This will help you closely monitor your health and any possible harm that HIV or the medications you are taking may cause.
-If you have been given reagent, in addition to the usual blood tests like the complete blood count and a basic metabolic panel (Chem-screen or CS) you will need to do two more tests to help measure the progression of the HIV disease (a note: It is said there that do not die more than AIDS and that certainly "will be the generation that will see the cure of AIDS" - May God this to happen, but from January 2000 and December 2010 eleven thousand young (only young ) died from complications caused by AIDS)
+If you have been given reagent, in addition to the usual blood tests like the complete blood count and a basic metabolic panel (Chem-screen or CS) you will need to do two more tests to help measure the progression of the HIV disease (a note: It is said, there, that we do not die of AIDS anymore and that "we will certainly be the generation that will see the cure of AIDS" - I hope that this happens, but between January of 2000 and December of 2010 eleven thousand young people ) died as a result of AIDS-related complications)

 Count cells CD4: As the HIV disease progresses, the CD4 cell count declines from a normal count of 500-1500 cells in a cubic millimeter of blood (one drop, more or less) to close to zero.
 When the cell count falls below 200, there is a greater risk of opportunistic infections and when the count falls below 50, the risks increase dramatically.
 Remember: The time you took and how it came about can depend on many variables, such as people who test themselves regularly, and yet are perplexed by the "reactive" result; Or it may be a person who has come "down the charts to whom a doctor has had the brilliant idea to advise you to take a viral load test.